DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-seriously dysfunctional were lacking the effective ‘feedback loops’ required to maintain stability in the social system.[^1] When confronted with dramatic developments such societies did not have adequate ‘feed-back’ to sufficiently respond to the situation.
+seriously dysfunctional were lacking the effective ‘feedback loops’ required to maintain stability in the social system.[^1] When confronted with dramatic developments such societies did not have adequate ‘feedback’ to sufficiently respond to the situation.

 Wiener’s conclusion was that any obstruction to the free circulation of information risked irreversible destabilization.
 Therefore the Internet came to be seen as a technical solution to the problem at hand since it makes it difficult to censure or control information.

-A few elementary building blocks had been already been placed in the renewal of one of society’s major foundations: the social bond.
+A few elementary building blocks had already been placed in the renewal of one of society’s major foundations: the social bond.
 Indeed, the Internet has effectively transformed the practical terms of interaction.
 The spatial distance remains, but its nature has changed.